mtiutiu/Hardware_Playground/mysensors/node/livolo_EU_switch/VL-C700X-1_Ver_C2/NRF52832/1_channel/README.md

  3. Mount a X2 capacitor of 1uF - 2.2uF rated at a minimum of 275Vac directly on the light bulb(in parallel)

 **Notes:**
- - If using BLE based firmware with this board the current consumption on average is only **5mA **for the **WHOLE BOARD**(including leds) and this is **constant** over time
+ - If using BLE based firmware with this board the current consumption on average is only **5mA **for the **WHOLE BOARD**(including leds) and this is **constant** over time (can be reduced even more to **2-3mA** if using the **nrf51/52 SOC internal DC/DC converter**)
  - If using MySensors firmware instead the current consumption on average increases to **18-20mA **which is 4 times bigger than BLE
  - What I noticed is that the original Livolo power supply(the one used in stand-by mode) is designed to work with currents of 1mA or even below so that's why the above hardware modifications(the extra steps) need to be performed - otherwise the switch won't start
- - It's not advised to replace the R3 resistor with a bridge only as the stand-by power supply may be damaged over time and it's required that the custom top board(for which the current project was made for) to draw a lower current as much as possible(ideally would be several milliamps and even lower but it works with 10-20mA also)
+ - It's not advised to replace the R3 resistor with a wire bridge only as the stand-by power supply may be damaged over time and it's required that the custom top board(for which the current project was made for) to draw a lower current as much as possible(ideally would be several milliamps and even lower but it works with 10-20mA also)

 **Practical usage ideas:**
  - Currently(and based on my previous experience with this kind of project) I will use all the Livolo switches preloaded with BLE firmware because of the lower current consumption AND in each room there will be a BLE Central node(based on Raspberry PI Zero W) - see this project: [RFM69W Raspberry PI Zero(W) Shield(HAT)](https://www.openhardware.io/view/487/RFM69W-Raspberry-PI-ZeroW-ShieldHAT) which will route messages to/from the Livolo switches BLE Peripherals to the MySensors network.